Macbucheron1/Devops-Template/README.md

 > [!Important]
 > Find all of the information in the [User API folder](./user_api/README.md).
 A link to come back to this page is available at the end of the README.

-The goal of this section is to create an API and to cover it with test.
+The goal of this section is to create an API and cover it with test.
 Since the project is more about devops tools than the code itself, we have decided to keep this part simple and simply use the API made during [Lab 4](https://github.com/adaltas/ece-devops-2024-fall/blob/main/modules/04.continuous-testing/lab.md)

 The API is a simple CRUD API that manage users.
 It is made with Node.js and Express.
 We are using Redis as a database.